 Send your grad these free, helpful resources to enrich their design portfolios:

-Typekit: The free account on Typekit gives you access to 205 fonts to use on your website!
+Typekit: The free account on Typekit gives you access to hundreds of fonts to use on your website!
 Add a line of code to and choose from hundreds of web fonts—simple, bulletproof, standards compliant, accessible, and totally legal.

 Lost Type Co-Op: This site provides unique and quality fonts based on a pay-what-you-want model.
 All designers get 100 percent of the donations their font receives.